Skip to content

 Above all, it serves as a guide and an incentive to instill a sense of responsibility in personnel and raise awareness.

-The rules and recommendations of this regulation are mandatory for any of the following individuals:
+The rules and recommendations of these regulations are applicable to any of the following persons:

-Corporate loyalty within the context of the internal code of conduct refers to employees' unwavering commitment to the interests, values, and goals of the company.
+Corporate loyalty in the context of the internal rules of conduct refers to the unwavering commitment of employees to the interests, values and objectives of the company.

-This means acting in the company's best interest, maintaining the confidentiality of business information, avoiding conflicts of interest, and promoting conduct that supports the organization's image and reputation.
+This implies acting in the best interest of the company, maintaining the confidentiality of business information, avoiding any conflict of interest and promoting conduct that supports the image and reputation of the organization.

-Corporate loyalty is crucial for internal cohesion, mutual trust, and the company's long-term sustainability, fostering a work environment based on trust, commitment, and collaboration.
+Corporate loyalty is crucial to internal cohesion, mutual trust and the long-term sustainability of the company, as it fosters a work environment based on trust, commitment and collaboration.

-By fostering corporate loyalty, the company strengthens employees' emotional connection to its mission and vision, aligning their actions with the company's strategic and financial objectives.
+By fostering corporate loyalty, the company solidifies employees' emotional connection to the organization's mission and vision, aligning their actions with the company's strategic and financial objectives.

-Furthermore, this loyalty contributes to stability and the building of strong relationships with investors, promoters, suppliers, and other business partners, driving the company's sustainable success in the participatory financial market.
+In addition, this loyalty contributes to stability and the building of strong relationships with investors, promoters, suppliers and other business partners, which drives the company's sustainable success in the equity financial market.

 3.1.
 Honesty

-This principle is fundamental due to its impact on both internal and external trust and credibility, regulatory compliance, organizational culture, customer loyalty, and market integrity.
+This principle is fundamental because of its impact on internal and external trust and credibility, regulatory compliance, organizational culture, customer loyalty and market integrity.

-Prioritizing honesty in all operations and work relationships demonstrates the company's commitment to transparency, ethics, and respect for all stakeholders.
-The company considers honesty to be the fundamental basis upon which strong relationships are built with investors, promoters, business partners, and suppliers, generating a trustworthy image and establishing long-term relationships.
+Prioritizing honesty in all operations and working relationships demonstrates the company's commitment to transparency, ethics and respect for all stakeholders.
+The company believes that honesty is the fundamental basis on which to build strong relationships with investors, promoters, business partners, suppliers, generating a trustworthy image and establishing long-term relationships.

-Additionally, honesty is crucial for maintaining market confidence and ensuring compliance with regulations and laws, which is essential to avoid legal sanctions and reputational risks.
-By fostering an environment where honesty is valued and rewarded, the company promotes an organizational culture based on ethical principles and integrity, which, in turn, strengthens team cohesion and responsible decision-making.
+Moreover, honesty is crucial for maintaining financial market confidence and for compliance with rules and regulations, which is essential to avoid legal sanctions and reputational risks.
+By fostering an environment in which honesty is valued and rewarded, the company promotes an organizational culture based on ethical principles and integrity, which in turn strengthens team cohesion and responsible decision-making.

-In summary, honesty is not only an essential component of the internal code of conduct but also serves as a pillar for building a solid reputation, maintaining lasting relationships, and contributing to a stable and trustworthy financial market.
+In short, honesty is not only an essential component of the internal code of conduct, but also serves as a pillar for building a solid reputation, maintaining lasting relationships and contributing to a stable and reliable financial market.

-Fairness, in the context of the internal code of conduct, refers to the practice of making decisions and taking actions based solely on objective and just criteria, without undue influence, bias, or favoritism.
+Impartiality, in the context of the internal rules of conduct, refers to the practice of making decisions and taking actions based solely on objective and fair criteria, without undue influence, bias or favoritism.

-It is essential for ensuring equity in all aspects of the company’s operations, including management decision-making, resource allocation, and interaction with investors, promoters, business partners, suppliers, and employees.
+It is fundamental to ensuring fairness in all aspects of the company's operation, including management decision-making, resource allocation and interaction with investors, promoters, business partners, suppliers and employees.

-Fairness promotes a work environment where equality of opportunity, diversity, and non-discrimination are valued and respected, contributing to a fair and harmonious workplace.
+Fairness promotes a work environment in which equal opportunity, diversity, and non-discrimination are valued and respected, contributing to the creation of a fair and harmonious work environment.

-By integrating fairness into the internal code of conduct, the company commits to ensuring that all decisions are made justly and equitably, regardless of factors such as origin, gender, sexual orientation, religion, or any other personal characteristic.
+By integrating fairness into the internal code of conduct, the company is committed to ensuring that all decisions are made in a fair and equitable manner, regardless of factors such as origin, gender, sexual orientation, religion or any other personal characteristic.

-This strengthens the company’s integrity, increases employee trust, and fosters a corporate culture based on fairness, respect, and equality.
+This strengthens the company's integrity, increases employee confidence and fosters a corporate culture based on fairness, respect and equality.

 3.3.
 Confidentiality

-Confidentiality within the framework of the internal code of conduct refers to the protection and preservation of sensitive and private information about the company, its investors, promoters, business partners, suppliers, and employees.
+Confidentiality within the framework of the internal rules of conduct refers to the protection and preservation of sensitive and private information of the company, its investors, promoters, business partners, suppliers and employees.

-This principle involves ensuring that confidential data, such as financial information, business strategies, personal data, and any other sensitive material, are kept secure and disclosed only to authorized internal or external parties.
+This principle involves ensuring that confidential data, such as financial information, business strategies, personal data and any other sensitive material, is kept secure and disclosed only to authorized internal or external parties.

-Confidentiality promotes trust and loyalty among investors, promoters, business partners, and suppliers by demonstrating the company’s commitment to privacy and information security.
-Furthermore, it protects the company's reputation by preventing data breaches, fraud, or conflicts of interest.
+Confidentiality promotes the trust and loyalty of investors, promoters, business partners, suppliers by demonstrating the company's commitment to privacy and information security.
+It also protects the company's reputation by preventing data leaks, fraud or conflicts of interest.

-Effectively implementing confidentiality policies and procedures not only complies with current regulations but also strengthens the company’s relationships with its investors, promoters, business partners, suppliers, and employees by ensuring the protection of their data and the integrity of confidential information at all levels of the organization.
+Effective implementation of confidentiality policies and procedures not only complies with current regulations and standards, but also strengthens the company's relationship with its investors, sponsors, business partners, suppliers and employees by ensuring the protection of their data and the integrity of confidential information at all levels of the organization.

-Confidentiality is essential for the company’s credibility and business ethics, fostering a secure work environment and mutual trust among all stakeholders in the financial firm.
+Confidentiality is essential for credibility and business ethics, building a secure working environment and mutual trust among all those involved in the financial company.

-The "correct conduct in cases of potential conflicts of interest" within the internal code of conduct emphasizes the need to identify, address, and manage transparently and ethically any situation in which an employee's personal interests may conflict with the interests of the company, investors, promoters, business partners, or suppliers.
+The "proper conduct in case of potential conflicts of interest" in the internal rules of conduct, indicates the need to: identify, address and manage in a transparent and ethical manner any situation in which an employee's personal interests may conflict with the interests of the company, investors, promoters, business partners and/or suppliers.

-In case of a conflict of interest, employees are expected to immediately disclose the situation to management or the ethics department and comply with the established measures to mitigate the conflict.
+In the event of a conflict of interest, employees are expected to disclose the situation immediately to management or the ethics department and comply with established measures to mitigate the conflict.

-This may include abstaining from participating in decisions that could influence the conflict, seeking timely guidance, and taking the necessary actions to ensure that decisions are made impartially and in the best interest of the company and its stakeholders.
+This may include refraining from participating in decisions that may influence the conflict, seeking timely guidance and taking the necessary actions to ensure that decisions are made impartially and in the best interest of the company and its stakeholders.

-Adopting the correct conduct in potential conflict of interest situations strengthens the company's integrity, protects its reputation, and promotes both internal and external trust.
+Adopting proper conduct in situations of potential conflict of interest strengthens the integrity of the company, protects its reputation and promotes trust both internally and externally.

-It is imperative that employees act transparently, ethically, and responsibly at all times to maintain the company’s credibility and reputation in the financial sector.
+It is imperative that employees act in a transparent, ethical and responsible manner at all times to maintain the company's credibility and reputation in the financial arena.

-The misuse of insider information refers to the illegal practice of using confidential, non-public data to gain unfair market advantages.
-This improper conduct involves leveraging privileged information, which may include confidential financial data, strategic plans, upcoming mergers, pending acquisitions, or other events that have not yet been publicly disclosed.
+Insider trading refers to the unlawful practice of using confidential and non-public information to gain unfair advantage in the marketplace.
+This misconduct involves taking advantage of inside information, which may include confidential financial data, strategic plans, upcoming mergers, pending acquisitions or other events that have not yet been publicly disclosed.

-The misuse of this information to conduct financial transactions, manipulate the market, or influence investment decisions constitutes a serious violation of business ethics and can result in severe legal sanctions, as well as significant damage to the company’s reputation and investor confidence.
+Misuse of this information to conduct financial transactions, manipulate the market or influence investment decisions constitutes a serious violation of business ethics and can result in severe legal penalties, as well as significant damage to the company's reputation and investor confidence.

-It is essential that all employees of the financial company understand the importance of protecting the confidentiality of insider information and strictly adhere to established policies and regulations to prevent the misuse of such internal data, ensuring transparency, fairness, and integrity in all financial operations.
+It is critical that all employees of the financial firm understand the importance of protecting the confidentiality of inside information and strictly adhere to the policies and regulations established to prevent the misuse of such inside information to ensure transparency, fairness and integrity in all financial transactions.

 3.6.
 Value of Talent

-This approach reaffirms the commitment to fairness and equality while promoting a culture of high performance and workplace well-being, contributing to the attraction and retention of the best talent in the participatory financial industry.
+This approach reaffirms a commitment to fairness and equality, while promoting a culture of high performance and workplace wellness, which contributes to the attraction and retention of the best talent in the participatory finance industry.

-In a safe financial environment, fair competition is directly related to transparency in business operations, respect for intellectual property, and compliance with antitrust regulations, among other aspects.
+In a secure financial environment, fair competition is directly related to transparency in business operations, respect for intellectual property and compliance with antitrust regulations, among other aspects.

-Including this definition in the internal code of conduct reflects the company's commitment to integrity and ethics in its business activities, which, in turn, contributes to trust and credibility in the market.
+The inclusion of this definition in the internal rules of conduct reflects the company's commitment to integrity and ethics in its business activities, which in turn contributes to trust and credibility in the marketplace.

 3.8.
 Diligence

-Diligence and precision in the execution of tasks and contracts refer to the responsibility and thoroughness with which employees approach their duties and commitments.
+Diligence and precision in the execution of tasks and contracts refers to the responsibility and thoroughness with which employees approach their duties and commitments.

-This ethical dimension requires employees to perform their tasks with meticulousness, attention to detail, and professionalism, ensuring accuracy and quality at every step of the process.
+This ethical dimension requires employees to perform their tasks with meticulousness, attention to detail and professionalism, ensuring accuracy and quality in each step of the processes.

-Adhering to this principle implies meeting established deadlines, respecting internal and external procedures, and guaranteeing accuracy and reliability in all actions undertaken.
+Adhering to this principle means complying with established deadlines, respecting internal and external procedures, and ensuring accuracy and reliability in all actions performed.

-Diligence and precision are fundamental to safeguarding the integrity and reputation of the company, as well as preventing potential errors, misunderstandings, or breaches that could negatively impact the parties involved.
+Diligence and accuracy are essential to safeguard the company's integrity and reputation, as well as to avoid possible errors, misunderstandings or non-compliance that could negatively affect the parties involved.

-By maintaining high standards of execution in all activities, employees demonstrate a commitment to operational excellence and transparency, strengthening the trust of investors, promoters, business partners, and regulators in the organization.
-These values also contribute to efficiency and effectiveness in risk management and informed decision-making, promoting an ethical and responsible work environment within the financial company.
+By maintaining high standards of execution in all activities, employees reflect a commitment to operational excellence and transparency, strengthening the confidence of investors, promoters, business partners and regulators in the organization.
+These values also contribute to efficiency and effectiveness in risk management and informed decision making, promoting an ethical and responsible work environment in the financial company.

-Environmental protection in the context of the internal code of conduct involves adopting practices and policies that ensure business operations and decisions are carried out sustainably and with respect for the natural environment.
+Environmental protection in the context of the internal rules of conduct is the adoption of practices and policies that ensure that business operations and decisions are carried out in a sustainable and environmentally friendly manner.

-This entails considering environmental impacts in decision-making, taking proactive measures to minimize the ecological footprint, promoting conscious consumption practices, and participating in environmental conservation initiatives.
+This involves considering environmental impacts in decision making, adopting proactive measures to minimize the ecological footprint, promoting conscious consumption practices and participating in environmental conservation initiatives.

-Environmental protection within the financial company goes beyond regulatory compliance, representing an active commitment to environmental responsibility and contributing to the preservation of natural resources for future generations.
+Environmental protection in the financial company goes beyond regulatory compliance, representing an active commitment to environmental responsibility and contributing to the preservation of natural resources for future generations.

-The integration of environmental protection into the internal code of conduct reflects the company's belief that environmental sustainability is an essential component of corporate responsibility and long-term value creation.
+This integration of environmental protection into the internal code of conduct reflects the company's conviction that environmental sustainability is an essential component of corporate responsibility and long-term value creation.

 The Permanent Control Body is a body composed of a minimum of two members and a maximum of five, with appropriate professional experience and conduct for the role.